10 strange and unusual things you might not know about Toronto

 Ever noticed three white dots embedded in the pavement at an intersection and wondered what they're for?
 They detect the presence of a bicycle and tell the light to change at intersections where the signals are set to remain on green until a vehicle arrives at the cross street.

 Head south on Crawford Street from Dundas, and you notice that the road narrows considerably for a section of about 25 metres or so.
 Underneath this stretch lies the old Crawford Street Bridge, which spanned Garrison Creek until the 1960s when it was filled in with earth from the Bloor-Danforth subway line.
-A second buried bridge exists on Harbord Street west of Grace, the north railing of which is still visible to this day.

 Toronto is home to some 250 private streets and laneways, which residents maintain on their own dime.
 Some are gated like the half-hidden community of Wychwood Park, while others lack much by way of obvious markers.